 Since Courtney Ames had pleaded no contest to receiving stolen property for having a jacket of Paris Hilton in her possession, she was sentenced to three years of probation and 60 days of community service.
 Yet we need to mention she actually wore a necklace that once belonged to Linday Loan to court one day — it was confiscated.

-As for her current whereabouts, although Courtney has largely retreated from the spotlight, her lawyers had made it known she’d enrolled at Pierce College when the case closed for good.
+As for her current whereabouts, although Courtney has largely retreated from the limelight, her lawyers had made it known she’d enrolled at Pierce College when the case closed for good.
 Her focus was psychology, speech, and child development, suggesting she could be doing some kind of either social or therapist work at the moment.

 Jonathan Ajar, also known as Jonnie Dangerous, was Courtney’s boyfriend around the late 2000s yet he wasn’t really involved in any of the burglaries.
 His primary role was actually to resell the lootings for cash that could be distributed amongst the crew — he was already a convicted criminal on drug and gun charges by this point.